 I will share these (school travel survey) parent responses with the school board.
 Due to the accident this fall they are looking into some options to make it safer for kids.” -Elementary Principal

 Contact SRTS Coordinator Brenda Vavroch or call 319-235-0311 for more information.
-View the Safe Routes to School Facebook page for recent updates.
+View the Safe Routes to School Facebook page for up to date information.